lucas-bremond/satellite-visualizer/README.md

 ## Development

-To start the development environment:
+To start the development environment container:

 ```shell
 make dev